-Here is a list of links that will take you to digital libraries full of content and web tools.
-Each link has been hand-picked and evaluated as useful for students and for use in the classroom.
-The focus is on video, photographs, audio as well useful tools.
-Most of the content is free to view and use.
+Here are links that will take you to digital libraries full of content and web tools to help in the classroom and beyond.
+Each link has been hand-picked and evaluated as useful for students and faculty alike.
+The focus is on video, photographs, and audio tools.
+The majority of the content is free to view and use.
 If you have anything you would like us to consider adding, please email us.

-This site let's you view and create animated maps.
+This site allows you view and create animated maps.
 You can tag maps with pictures, captions, and markers that move on cue.

 Aviary is a photo editor for web and mobile devices.